Difference Between Air Cooled and Water Cooled Chiller System

-Some clients will base their buying decision on initial cost.
+Some clients will base their buying decision on initial costs.
 However, a value-based option considers both operational cost and initial cost.
-To determine the initial cost of each option, add the costs for both contractor and equipment.
+To determine the initial cost of each option, add the costs for both contractors and equipment.
 For the water-cooled chiller, remember to add cooling tower.

 When it comes to life cycle cost, you have to consider both purchase cost and operating cost.

 When you evaluate each of the two chillers this way, you are able to determine its total cost.
 What you must note is that water-cooled chillers normally appear more valuable if you ignore first cost and water cost.
 However, it is only after you look at the broader costs that the true picture appears clearly.

 Energy cost remains a major consideration in any powered equipment.
 Energy-saving measures are being implemented everywhere.